American Teacher in Ho Chi Minh City, 3

 I felt claustrophobic when I crawled through several tunnels open to visitors.
 “I couldn’t last down there for longer than 15 minutes,” I said.

 “You’re too tall,” replied Thien.
 “Although the tunnels you explored have been enlarged for tourists, they’re still too narrow for Westerners.”

 A waitress placed a cup of coffee on the table.
 “I don’t think I traveled more than 30 feet overall,” I said.
 I looked at Thien, a handsome man in his late 30s with a slight frame.
-“How many of those tunnels have you been through?”
+“How many of those tunnels have you been through by yourself during visits?”

 “Many,” he replied.
 “But we aren’t in a war now.
-There is a difference between crawling through the tunnels because you are curious and living there and trying to stay alive.
+There is a difference between crawling through the tunnels because you are curious and living there because you want to survive a war.
 The Viet Cong were desperate.
-Those who survived the war had health problems later.”
+Those who lived through the war had health problems later.”

 At the Metro with Thien

 I called my taxi driver, Binh.
 “Thien and I want to go to the Bến Thành Market and the metro station,” I said.